-1. Writing a Lay Research Summary?
+1. Writing a Lay Research Summary

 A lay summary should provide a brief overview of the research proposal, written in a format appropriate and understandable to your audience.
-Remember, your audience, may not have a scientific background.
+It should be written in a manner appropriate to your audience who do not have a scientific background.
 Therefore, ensure the lay summary is written in plain English (please see Section 2).
-However, an important consideration when writing a lay abstract is to determine the right balance between pitching it to the correct lay audience and oversimplifying it too much.
+However, an important consideration when writing a lay abstract is to determine the right balance between pitching it to the correct lay audience and oversimplifying it.
 As such, the abstract should be written in clear plain English, but also adequately conveys the research question and what makes that particular research project important.
 The abstract may still have some "jargon" or scientific names when necessary, once they are clearly defined in understandable terms.